 Here in the United States there are an estimated 22.3 million Americans who have cataracts, according to the Prevent Blindness organization.
 Prevent Blindness notes that more than half of Americans develop cataracts by the time they reach the age of 80.
 In some cases, young people and newborns can also develop cataracts.
 The overarching message is to see an eyecare professional for regular eye exams to spot small issues before they become large problems.

 Washington Eye is privileged to count many skilled and talented professionals among its staff.
-Stop by one of ourlocations in Chevy Chase, Silver Spring, or Washington D.C. today to book an eye exam and be proactive about your eye health.
-If you think you are developing cataracts, a trained ophthalmologist at one of our offices in Maryland or D.C will walk you through the cataract surgery procedure that will have you seeing clearly in no time.
+Stop by our location in Chevy Chase, MD. today to book an eye exam and be proactive about your eye health.
+If you think you are developing cataracts, a trained ophthalmologist at our offices in Chevy Chase, Maryland location will walk you through the cataract surgery procedure that will have you seeing clearly in no time.